-- 1) A sweeping reform of the current housing element requirements should be undertaken to streamline and simplify existing housing element law. - 2) The housing element should place a greater emphasis on obtaining financing and enabling production, rather than the overly-detailed data analysis now required under state law. - 3) Housing element reform should provide local governments with the flexibility and creativity to adopt local housing elements, comprehensive housing assistance strategies, and other local plans and programs that will be effective in their communities. - 4) Housing element reform should conserve state and local resources by promoting predictable HCD review consistent with statutory requirements, including transparent standards that are uniformly applied and includes timelines for comment periods and decision-making.
+1) A sweeping reform of the current housing element requirements should be undertaken to streamline and simplify existing housing element law.

+- The housing element should place a greater emphasis on obtaining financing and enabling production, rather than the overly detailed data analysis now required under state law. - 3) Housing element reform should provide local governments with the flexibility and creativity to adopt local housing elements, comprehensive housing assistance strategies, and other local plans and programs that will be effective in their communities. - 4) Housing element reform should conserve state and local resources by promoting predictable HCD review consistent with statutory requirements, including transparent standards that are uniformly applied and includes timelines for comment periods and decision-making. - 5) Housing element reform must consider the unique characteristics of unincorporated communities, including the limited availability of infrastructure to support urban development, limited transit services, and policies to protect agricultural lands and open space. - 6) Housing element reform should allow counties to obtain RHNA credits for their resource participation in the creation of affordable housing within their incorporated jurisdiction. - 7) Housing element reform must consider natural resources issues, including exposure to natural hazards and availability of resources to support new growth, especially in rural, unincorporated areas, and reflect solutions that address the risk and needs without stifling needed housing production.